RamVasuthevan/notes-on-TCHC/website/granville-island.markdown

 > Granville Island is administered by the Canada Mortgage and Housing Corporation (CMHC) on behalf of the Federal Government.

+Why did I add this?
+- I've been to Granville Island
-Why is Granville Island is administered by CMHC?
+- Why is Granville Island is administered by CMHC?

 See More:
 - [Busser (Granville Island)](https://careers.cmhc-schl.gc.ca/job/Vancouver-Busser-%28Granville-Island%29/567166117/)